Skip to main content

 Traditional roadmaps lock you into a fixed timeline months in advance.
 Agile roadmaps do the opposite.
 They shift as your team learns from each sprint, customer conversation, and production release.
 The tool you use needs to keep up.

 Google Sheets works surprisingly well for this.
 It is free, collaborative in real time, and imposes zero workflow opinions.
 You build exactly the roadmap your team needs, change it when priorities shift, and share it without onboarding anyone to new software.
+For a foundational walkthrough of setting up roadmaps in Google Sheets, start with our Google Sheets roadmap template guide.

 Not all agile teams plan the same way.
 Your roadmap format should match how your team actually works, not how you think you should work.